flecoqui/TestRESTAPIServices/README.md

             NAME                       DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
             testwebapplinux            0         0         0            0           35s

+5. You can retrieve the IP address of the REST API services using the Kubernetes Command Line Client: </p>
+**kubectl:** kubectl get services </p>

+     For instance:

+        kubectl get services

+     This command returns a result like the one below where the External IP is the public IP addresse associated with the REST API service:

+			NAME              TYPE           CLUSTER-IP     EXTERNAL-IP   PORT(S)        AGE
+            kubernetes        ClusterIP      10.0.0.1       <none>        443/TCP        14m
+            testwebapplinux   LoadBalancer   10.0.207.148   40.79.57.4    80:30672/TCP   70s

 #### VERIFYING THE IMAGE DEPLOYMENT IN A KUBERNETES CLUSTER IN AZURE